What is the Defensive Driving Program?

 · They will also be required to sign an affirmation of eligibility.

-Schools report course completions to the courts by electronic means, but in some cases you would need to submit a completion certificate to the court of jurisdiction, depending on that court’s policy.
+Schools report course completions to the courts by electronic means, but in some cases you may need to submit a completion certificate to the court of jurisdiction, depending on that court’s policy.

 How do I know a school has been approved by the state?